SofiaFasullo/sayre-plan/README.md

     * wildest dream: links to events in the calendar
     * wildest dream: search bar
     * wildest dream: a map
+    * wildest dream: a list items in data are actually represented as lists
+    * wildest dream: checkboxes are reformatted
 * admin page
     * IMPORANT GRANTS - need Roshini's content
     * cal - add  button